drobban/structure_type_test/README.md

-Desc:
+#Description
 type_test(data, structure)
-    arg data - variable to verify
-    arg structure - variable used to verify data

-    If equal in structure it returns True
+	arg data - variable to be verified arg structure - variable used to verify data returns - If equal in structure it returns True

 Author: David Robertsson

 Email: david.robertsson@gmail.com